eclipse-hono/hono/site/documentation/content/concepts/device-provisioning/index.md

 The term *Auto-Provisioning* denotes a feature of Hono where the Device Registry automatically generates the credentials and registration information for a device the first time it connects.
-Auto-Provisioning is supported by Hono's protocol adapters for devices that authenticate with client certificates.
+Auto-Provisioning is supported by Hono's protocol adapters for devices that authenticate with client certificates or for devices that are connected via a gateway.
-The feature can be enabled per certificate authority (CA) at the tenant.

 ### Prerequisites

 Hono does not require a specific Device Registry implementation, but only specifies a set of APIs that must be provided by a compatible implementation.
 Since the main part of the *Auto-Provisioning* has to be done by the Device Registry, the used implementation must explicitly support this feature.

-### Sequence of steps in Auto-Provisioning

-*Auto-Provisioning* consists of two steps.
+#### Client certificate based Auto-Provisioning

+This feature can be enabled by supplying a certificate authority (CA) for a certain tenant:

-#### Step 1: Configure the Tenant
+##### Step 1: Configure the Tenant

 The CA to be used by the devices needs to be configured.
 The following tasks must be performed: